-Magnolia Heights' units will target low income renter households.
-The unit mix of one, two, and three-bedroom units will target a range of household types including singles, couples, roommates, and families with children.
+The Reserve at Jackson Road's units will target low-income renter households with a mix of two, three, and four-bedroom units.
+The Reserve at Jackson Road will target a range of household types with including couples (young professionals and empty nesters), roommates, and larger households including families with children.